 Challenges Faced by MSMEs in Defence Manufacturing

-Some challenges with respect to growth and potential are as follows:
+Some challenges concerning growth and potential are as follows:

 - Financial Problems: Most of the MSMEs still suffer from a lack of prospective needs, and that is a barrier for most of them.